juliettehanford/Kattis-ad-hoc-mathematical-puzzle-design/problemskeleton/README.md

 d2d3 % b = (10*(d2 % b) + d3) % b

 But this had one major problem:
 The formula (d2d3 % b = (10*(d2 % b) + d3) % b) works when you are modding by the same b, but in our case, when we check the following digit, we are modding by b+1, which then loses all the commutative properties of modulo.

 So, instead, we developped the problem differently: we are still looping the modulo, i.e.: 1,2,....,9,10,1,2,....., but in order to check that the cyclic properties are satisfied we mod our prefix by 2520 (LCM of 1 to 10).
 Because this is the LCM of all moduli in the cycle, divisibility by any required m is preserved when the prefix is reduced modulo 2520.
 This is what we implement in our correct solution to maintain the carrying over of a smaller prefix, like we discussed.

+See on slide 11 of our presentation the correct code explanation.

 Happy reading!